loganbvh/superscreen/docs/background.rst

-(where we exclude points in the mesh lying outside of the superconducting film, but keep points inside holes in the film). :math:`\mathbf{\Lambda}` is either a scalar or a vector defining the effective penetration depth at every included vertex in the mesh, and :math:`\mathbf{\nabla}^2` is the Laplace operator, an :math:`n\times n` matrix defined such that :math:`\mathbf{\nabla}^2\mathbf{f}` computes the Laplacian :math:`\nabla^2f(x,y)` of a function :math:`f(x,y)` defined on the mesh.
+(where we exclude points in the mesh lying outside of the superconducting film, but keep points inside holes in the film). :math:`\mathbf{\Lambda}` is either a scalar or a vector defining the effective penetration depth at every included vertex in the mesh, and :math:`\mathbf{\nabla}^2` is the :ref:`Laplace operator <laplace-operator>`, an :math:`n\times n` matrix defined such that :math:`\mathbf{\nabla}^2\mathbf{f}` computes the Laplacian :math:`\nabla^2f(x,y)` of a function :math:`f(x,y)` defined on the mesh.

 :eq:`eq13` is a matrix equation relating the applied field to the stream function inside a superconducting film, which can efficiently be solved (e.g. by matrix inversion) for the unknown vector :math:`\mathbf{g}`, the stream function inside the film.
-Since the stream function outside the film and inside holes in the film is already known, this gives us the stream function for the full mesh:
+Since the stream function outside the film and inside holes in the film is already known, solving :eq:`eq13` gives us the stream function for the full mesh:

 .. math::
     :label: eq14